stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

 | ---                     | ------------- | ------------- |
 | **OS**                  | CentOS 6.x    | CentOS 7.x    |
 | **Scheduler**           | Slurm 16.05.x | Slurm 17.02.x |

-!!! attention "Changes required"

-    Sherlock 2.0 runs a newer version of the Linux Operating System (OS) and as a result, most the software available on Sherlock 1.0 needs to be recompiled and reinstalled to work optimally in the new environment.